Pain in the spine shown on a digital image

 • Epidural space — the fat-filled space surrounding the dura mater

-• Steroidcorticosteroids are drugs that reduce inflammation
+• Steroidscorticosteroids are drugs that reduce inflammation

-• Fluoroscopy –an imaging technique that uses X-rays to show moving images of the interior of the body in real time
+• Fluoroscopy –an imaging technique that uses X-rays to show moving images of the interior of the body in real-time

-It is also helpful to know that nerves travel through the epidural space of the spine to the back and legs which is why many patients with back problems also suffer pain radiating down their legs.
+It is also helpful to know that nerves travel through the epidural space of the spine to the back and legs, which is why many patients with back problems also suffer pain radiating down their legs.

 Epidural steroid injections are administered under fluoroscopic guidance so the doctor can see the internal site clearly on a screen while performing the procedure.
 Because of continuous X-ray images provided by fluoroscopy, the doctor can target the precise location to inject with the medication necessary to reduce inflammation which in turn alleviates pain.